 If you are appealing on the grounds of incorrect advice relating to an assessment you should provide copies of documentation and correspondence which identifies the inaccurate advice i.e. emails from your lecturer.

-Further information on acceptable evidence is available in the appendix of the appeals regulations.
-If you need advice on what evidence to include you should contact your Advice Zone or the Student Casework Unit.
+If you need advice on what evidence to include you should contact your Advice Zone or the Students’ Union.

 If the complaint and appeal are unrelated they will be dealt with under the separate relevant regulations.

 Where part, or all, of the complaint and appeal are related the University will consider all the information presented.
 Please note that it might take the University longer than the deadlines set out in the regulations to deal with the issues raised.
 The University will ensure that you are notified throughout any investigations of the status of the issues you have raised.